Skip to contentSkip to footer

-Lace Market Quarter Celebrates Local Creative Talent in Nottingham
+Lace Market Quarter Marks Local Creative Talent

-Lace Market Quarter Celebrates Local Creative Talent in Nottingham
+Lace Market Quarter Marks Local Creative Talent

 A new initiative focused on food and agriculture is taking place in Nottingham's Lace Market quarter.
 This programme aims to enhance local food systems and promote sustainable agricultural practices.